brucemack/kc1fsz-rc1/README.md

 The ADC runs at a sample rate of 32k.
 In order to reduce memory and CPU requirements the audio stream is down-sampled to 8k (decimation by 4).
-See flow diagram reference B and C.
+See flow diagram reference C and D.
 Following the decimation, most audio processing in the rest of the flow will run at 8k.